 Since 2002, NOAA has awarded over $90 million to support more than 700 B-WET projects.
 Activities supported with 2018 funds included:

 - Students and teachers engaging with community partners to learn about Great Lakes fisheries and watershed stewardship opportunities aligned with their school improvement and learning goals.

 - Students at four Title 1 schools directly contributing to a statewide effort to monitor rocky intertidal and sandy beach habitats of California’s national marine sanctuaries through LiMPETSoffsite link.

 - Fourth-grade students being taught the basics of salmon and stream ecology and restoring critical salmon habitat in Whatcom County to help improve the health of the Salish Sea.

 Evaluation and advancing the field

 B-WET uses evaluation and evidence based practices to improve and refine the core B-WET experience, the MWEE.
-The MWEE is based on research literature, evaluation results and lessons learned over a decade of program implementation.
-The B-WET national evaluation system, which began data collection in 2014, enables the program to monitor and adjust program activities as a result of new information about best practices, and to support grantees in implementing those practices.
+The MWEE is based on research literature, evaluation results, and lessons learned over a decade of program implementation.
+The B-WET national evaluation system, which began data collection in 2014, enables the program to monitor and modify activities as a result of new information about best practices, and to support grantees in implementing those practices.